 What Kind of Clamps Should I Use on My Labia?

 You don’t need to buy a bunch of fancy equipment to indulge in the pleasures of genital clamping.
 When experimenting with any type of clamping, it’s important to start lightly and gradually increase the intensity over a number of sessions.
 Wooden clothespins are a great tool to start with.
+A simple, inexpensive pair of nipple clamps is even better.

 How Do I Use Labia Clamps Safely?